Connect with others who understand.

 During Surgery

-Once you are ready for surgery, you may be put under general anesthesia so you go to sleep.
-Many people have only local anesthesia with sedation.
-Once you’re sedated, the surgeon makes an incision along the curve of the breast, along the areola, or under the fold of the breast to help hide a scar.
-The tumor is removed, along with some healthy surrounding tissue, known as margins.
+Once you’re ready for surgery, the surgeon makes an incision along the curve of the breast, along the areola, or under the fold of the breast to help hide a scar.
+Your surgeon removes the tumor along with some healthy surrounding tissue, known as margins.
 This helps the surgeon get rid of as many cancer cells as possible.

-During the procedure, the surgeon may also place clips where the tumor was located, which act as a target for radiation therapy later on.
-If you’re having an SLNB, the surgeon will also remove one to three lymph nodes from under your armpit.
-If necessary, a drain — a plastic tube connected to a suction bulb — will be placed to help remove the extra fluid that collects where the tumor was.
+During the procedure, the surgeon will also place clips where the tumor was located.
+The clips act as a target for radiation therapy later on.
+If you’re having an SLNB, the surgeon will also remove one to five lymph nodes from under your armpit.
+If necessary, a drain — a plastic tube connected to a suction bulb — will be used to help remove the extra fluid that collects where the tumor was.
 Once everything is complete, the surgeon will sew the incisions closed.

 After a lumpectomy, it may take a few days for you to feel better.
-Most people are back to their normal activities within a few weeks, depending on how intensive their surgery was.
-To make recovery easier, follow all your doctor’s instructions about taking your medications, consuming alcohol, and smoking before your surgery.
+Most people are back to their normal activities within a few weeks.
+To make recovery easier, follow all your care team’s instructions about taking your medications, not consuming alcohol, and not smoking before your surgery.
+Your doctor may also tell you to wear a supportive sports bra or breast binder after lumpectomy surgery.

 One MyBCTeam member shared, “Three days after lumpectomy surgery, I finally slept last night, so I’m feeling a little better today.”
 Another shared their experience with recovery, saying, “I’ve had three lumpectomies, and it wasn’t too bad.
 Recovery was like a day or so.
 I was able to do everything I normally do after three days.”